iommirocks/iommi/docs/architecture_overview.rst

 iommi follows a design philosophy that adds a few rules on top of the Zen of python.

-* Things that are similar should look similar, things that are different should look different
+* Things that are similar should look similar, things that are different should look different.
 * Things that are connected should be close, things that are separate should be apart.
 * Layers should be layered.
 * Everything needs a name, so we can reference it for customization.